supertigim/turtlebot3_machine_learning/turtlebot3_auto_docking/README.md

 ## 3.Dataset Preparation for pose prediction

-Posistion predictor model needs to be trained by dataset which is pairs of an image and its position label.
+Posistion prediction model needs to be trained by dataset which include pairs of images and those position/yaw label.
 Dataset are stored in 'dataset' folder where many folders named with position information are created and capture images belong to a dedicated folder automatically.

 First open two terminals,